Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many bananas did she buy in the beginning?

 ### Answer interpretation
     The answer is the unknown value of bananas gained by Mrs. Jones at the beginning of the problem.

 ## Data extraction

 ### Sentence 1
     bananas owned by Mrs. Jones + x

 ### Sentence 2
     bananas owned by Mrs. Jones - 5

 ### Sentence 3
     bananas owned by Mrs. Jones - 4 bananas owned by Mrs. Jones == 0 bananas owned by Mrs. Jones' friends + 4

 ## Correct response
     9 bananas

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     Tony has 19 jars.
 He gives 16 jars to his sister.
 How many jars does he have now?

 ## Digested problem
     Tony  	has   	19    	jars  	.
     NNP   	VBZ   	CD    	NNS   	.